RTEMS/rtems-docs/README.txt

 supports Ditaa so use that resource as an online tool.
 The Ditaa image source extension is '.ditaa'.

-You do not need PlantUML or Ditaa install to build our documentation.
+You do not need PlantUML or Ditaa installed to build our documentation.
 The online resources can be used.
 Save the source and the generated PNG file in the same directory under 'images'.